Degree Fields

 The computer and electronic product manufacturing industry produces computers, computer-related products, including printers, communications equipment, and home electronic equipment, as well as a wide range of goods used for both commercial and military purposes.
 In addition, many electronics products or components are incorporated into other industries' products, such as cars, toys, and appliances.

-Although some of the companies in this industry are very large, most are small.
-The history of innovation in the industry explains the startup of many small firms.
-Some companies are involved in design or research and development (R&D), whereas others may simply manufacture components, such as computer chips, under contract for others.
+Although some of the companies in this industry are very large, most are relatively small.
+The tradition of innovation in the industry explains the origins of many small firms.
+Some companies are involved in design or R&D, whereas others may simply manufacture components, such as computer chips, under contract for others.
 Often, an engineer or a physicist will have an innovative idea and set up a new company to develop the associated product.
-Although electronic products can be quite sophisticated, it has been possible to manufacture many electronic products or components (not necessarily finished products) with a relatively small investment.
-Furthermore, investors often are willing to put their money behind new companies in this industry because of the history of large paybacks from some successful companies.
-Success always will depend on innovation, and although investment costs are rising, there should continue to be opportunities to develop good ideas.
+Once developed, the company licenses a production company to manufacture the product, which is then sold by the original company.
+Although electronic products can be quite sophisticated, production methods are often similar, making it possible for a single company to manufacture many different electronic products or components with a relatively small investment.
+Investors often are willing to put their money behind new companies in this industry because of historically large paybacks.

-The rapid pace of innovation in electronics technology makes for a constant demand for newer and faster products and applications.
+The rapid pace of innovation in electronics technology creates a constant demand for newer and faster products and applications.
 This demand puts a greater emphasis on R&D than is typical in most manufacturing operations.
 Being the first firm to market a new or better product can mean success for both the product and the firm.
 Even for many relatively commonplace items, R&D continues to result in better, cheaper products with more desirable features.
-For example, a company that develops a new kind of computer chip to be used in many brands of computers can earn millions of dollars in sales until a competitor is able to copy the technology or develop a better chip.
+For example, a company that develops a new kind of computer chip to be used in many brands of computers can earn millions of dollars in sales until a competitor is able to improve on that design.
 Many employees, therefore, are research scientists, engineers, and technicians whose job it is to continually develop and improve products.

 The product design process includes not only the initial design, but also development work, which ensures that the product functions properly and can be manufactured as inexpensively as possible.
 When a product is manufactured, the components are assembled, usually by soldering them to a printed circuit board by means of automated equipment.
 Hand assembly of small parts requires both good eyesight and coordination, but because of the cost and precision involved, assembly and packaging are becoming highly automated.